 A mobile source is any non-stationary equipment which may emit an air pollutant subject to regulation by the CAA.
 Mobile sources include a variety of vehicles, engines, and equipment.
 Mobile vehicle sources may be designated as either "on-road" or "non-road".
 They are further subdivided based on engine size, vehicle weight, equipment type, and/or horsepower (hp).
 On-road vehicles include automobiles used for the transport of passengers or freight.
-Non-road sources include a multitude of equipment used for construction, agriculture, recreation, and many other purposes.
+The full federal definition of a non-road engine is given in 40 CFR 1068.30 and include a multitude of equipment used for construction, agriculture, recreation, and many other purposes.
 It should be noted that certain air districts may classify non-road engines as a stationary source, therefore, it is important to consult with the local air quality district for clarification as needed.